johannespetereit/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 9. Select **Create** to create the Azure Database Migration Service instance.

-It may take 5 to 10 minutes to provision the Azure Database Migration Service instance.
+It may take up to 20 minutes to provision the Azure Database Migration Service instance.
+This would be a good point to [Setup your Github account as outlined in the Before the lab Document](Before%20the%20HOL%20-%20Cloud-native%20applications.md)

 ### Task 3: Migrate data to Azure Cosmos DB